principledcraft/book-notes/README.md

 A personal collection of notes written about the books I read, that I use as input for content for my website [principledcraft.dev](www.principledcraft.dev)

-Everything is human written and curated by me.
-AI is used occasionally to do checking and correction of spelling or to help with dictation.
+Everything is curated by me.
+AI is used occasionally to help with summarizing and do checking and correction of spelling or to help with dictation.

 ## Note on sources